What you should know about DINP, DEHP, and DOP!

-DEHP (di-2-ethylhexyl phthalate) sometimes known as DOP (di-octyl phthalate) is a commonly used plasticizer from the phthalate ester family and has been in use in flexible PVC (Poly Vinyl Chloride) products since the 1930’s.
+DINP (Diisononyl phthalate), and DEHP (di-2-ethylhexyl phthalate) sometimes known as DOP (di-octyl phthalate) are commonly used plasticizer from the phthalate ester family and have been in use in flexible PVC (Poly Vinyl Chloride) products since the 1930’s.
 Flexible PVC products for building, automotive, medical and packaging applications usually contain phthalates.

 As phthalates have been used for such a long time, they continue to be closely studied to ensure that their use is safe.
 It has been known for many years that small amounts of plasticizers can leach out of the products under certain circumstances.
 One such circumstance is medical tubing, blood and other intravenous (IV) fluid bags where phthalate plasticizer that may have migrated into the fluid during storage can enter the patient.